-GNMN 3011/4011 Ministry Internship o Credit Hours
+GNMN 3011/4011 Ministry Internship

 YUTH 3301 Youth Ministry Skills

 This is a practical course where students learn and integrate essential educational methodologies within an extended youth activities and curriculum development project.
 The process of nurturing teen leadership will also be incorporated.